Energy-Data-Science-Collaboration-Forum/ps-demand-forecasting/README.md

 ## License

-The code in this repository is licensed under the terms of the MIT license.
+The code in this repository is licensed under the terms of the Open Government License (OGL) version 3.